MicrosoftDocs/memdocs/sccm/develop/apps/application-approval-process.md

 > Configuration Manager doesn't enable this feature by default.
 Before using it, enable the optional feature **Approve application requests for users per device**.
 For more information, see [Enable optional features from updates](/sccm/core/servers/manage/install-in-console-updates#bkmk_options).

 Software Center requires the user to submit the request for the application from their device.
-The user sees this in Software Center:
+The user sees this message in Software Center:

 [ ![User requests application that needs approval from Software Center](media/user-requests-approval-software-center.png)](media/user-requests-approval-software-center.png#lightbox)